basho/basho_docs/source/languages/en/riak/ops/running/nodes/inspecting.md

 ### Miscellaneous Information

-Miscellaneous Information provide additional details particular to this node.
+These stats provide additional details particular to this node.

 Stat | Description
 :----|:-----------